 Plaster is applied over various bases.
 The type used is, in many cases, dictated by custom in the area, type of work being done, or cost.
 Over the years there have been many changes and developments in the materials used as the base for plaster.

 Thin sticks and reeds were used by primitive man as the base for coats of mud to enclose his hut.
-The Romans used reeds for much their plastering work.
+The Romans used reeds for much of their plastering work.
 Gradually this type of lath evolved into the wood lath that remained popular for many centuries.
 Wood was plentiful everywhere and it was a simple process to split straight grained lengths of logs by hand into strips called riven lath (split lath) because the split occurred with the grain of the wood.

 A ‘pricking-up’ coat of lime putty and sand or earth mortars was applied and pushed through the lath to form nibs or keys.
 This coat was typically 5-15mm thick.
 The nibs act as a mechanical key which helps the mortar to adhere to the lath.